AmingAndrei/violence.website/content/database/species/chimeras/zmey.md

 .../[[index]]/[[species]]/[[chimeras]]/zmey.md

-The **Zmey** are a species of large, hexapodal, lizard-like **Chimeras**, native to Blackspace.
+The **Zmey** are a species of large, hexapodal, lizard-like **Chimeras**, native to BLACKSPACE.
 Distinguished by their dual-layered anatomy and utilization of Fael Fire, Zmey are among the most resilient and biologically complex Chimera species documented.

 **Morphology and Physiology**